nkulik94/book-wyrms-react/README.md

 # Book Wyrms 2.0

+## Domain

+This app has been deployed at [https://sweet-zuccutto-773929.netlify.app/](https://sweet-zuccutto-773929.netlify.app/)

 ## How to Run the App

 At this point, this app has not been deployed online, although I hope to do so.
 It was created with [Create React App](https://github.com/facebook/create-react-app), so if you clone the repo and run `npm install` and `npm start` you should be able to run it locally.
 The backend has been deployed to Heroku ([here](https://book-wyrm-api.herokuapp.com/) if you want to see the data we're working with), so no local json-server is necessary to run the app.